WhySooooFurious/Ultimate-Sideloading-Guide/README.md

 Q - Can I use a VPN?

-A - You can if you're utilising the madNS Config Profile, make sure to set it up by using the VPN Guide which is in the Portal app and Discord!
+A - You can if you're using the madNS Config Profile, set it up by using the VPN Guide which is in the Portal app and Discord.

 ---